Customs Charges From UK to Ireland.

 Our understanding is that these are the rates that are used on any products coming to the EU from the UK that are classed as NOT originating in the UK.

 Please use the figures in this article for information.
 To the best of our knowledge, it is accurate, but do not rely on it when shopping.
-The final decision on customs duty on a parcel will be made by Irish customs staff.
+Irish customs staff will make the final decision on customs duty on a parcel.

 You can search this list yourself to find out the possible duty rates on other products.
 (It’s slightly complicated and long-winded to find exactly the items that you want.)